 "My mum just wanted to get better and she was getting there until that fatal decision in September 2010.
 The last two years have been a difficult and emotional journey into finding the truth about my mum's death and I am relieved it's all over.
 We are now trying desperately to rebuild our lives and to try to make sense of how this trail of catastrophic failures in her care were allowed to happen and why.
 I hope that my mum's death will not be in vain and that positive changes will be made so that this can never happen to another family ever again."

 For further information or if you would like to talk about legal representation please get in touch with one of our specialist solicitors via the contact details below.
-All enquiries are completely free of charge and we will investigate all funding options for you including legal aid and no win, no fee.
+All enquiries are completely free of charge and we will investigate all funding options for you including no win, no fee.

 Contact us on freephone 0800 358 3848